AbelNoble/Choras/README.md

 # 🌸 Choras: Your AI Academic Advisor

-*10x the speed of building a schedule.*
+*10x the speed it takes to build a schedule.*

 Stay tuned, web app coming soon!